 The expedition was a huge success, with six school presentations given to approximately 550 students.
 Countless members of the public came to see the boat and crew at official events at Dunvegan, Strong Creek, Peace River, Notikewin Provincial Park, and Fort Vermilion — and along the river at many other spots.

 Now Available in paperback: York Boat Captain

 “This book is truly an enthralling, captivating, informative and many times funny, darn good read — well worth your time, whether a river or boat lover.” – Beth Wilkins, Peace River Museum, Archives and Mackenzie Centre

 After the trip was over and the mud was cleaned out from under her fingernails, Teresa got started writing a memoir — but not a boring one! — about this one-of-a-kind expedition.
 After two years, it is finally available to the public.
 Look for it under the title York Boat Captain — 18 Life-Changing Days on the Peace River.
-You can buy this 284-page paperback at the Peace River Museum, or online here.
-It is now being printed by a Canadian printer and will soon be available in bookstores all over!
+You can buy this 248-page paperback online here or at these locations:

 |Front cover||Back cover|

 Text from the back cover: